Visit our Re-post guidelines

 This review of estrogen's role in contributing to endometriosis notes that: "Sex steroids, estrogen and progesterone, are mainly produced in the ovaries and they regulate the growth of endometrial tissue, basically by stimulating and inhibiting cell proliferation, respectively."
 Breast cancer has an intricate relationship with estrogen and its metabolism.
 This recent review of current literature states: "[c]ell proliferation through activation of estrogen receptor (ER) by its agonist ligands and is clearly considered as one of carcinogenic mechanisms."
 The growth of many types of breast cancers are triggered by estrogen.

-Cow's milk has long been identified as a dietary source of estrogens.
-(Here are a couple studies: http://www.ncbi.nlm.nih.gov/pubmed/21268636 http://www.ncbi.nlm.nih.gov/pubmed/20494161) One study on rats found that milk consumption increased uterine weights due to the hormone content of the milk.
+Cow's milk has long been identified as a dietary source of estrogens (Here are a couple studies: https://www.ncbi.nlm.nih.gov/pubmed/21268636 https://www.ncbi.nlm.nih.gov/pubmed/20494161).
+One study on rats found that milk consumption increased uterine weights due to the hormone content of the milk.
 Another study even concluded that "sexual maturation of prepubertal children could be affected by the ordinary intake of cow milk."
 After 21 days of daily milk intake, "serum estrone (E1) and progesterone concentrations significantly increased, and serum luteinizing hormone, follicle-stimulating hormone and testosterone significantly decreased in men.
 Urine concentrations of E1, estradiol, estriol and pregnanediol significantly increased in all adults and children."
 A 26-year study that just concluded this year, found a "marginally significant overall association between dairy intake and endometrial cancer."
 The science is clear that milk consumption increases estrogen, and it is this increase in estrogen that depletes the body of calcium and causes the PMS.

 Then there is the issue of cows treated with rBGH (recombinant bovine growth hormone).
 It has been found that "levels of insulin-like growth factor-1 (IGF-1) are substantially elevated and more bioactive in the milk of cows hyperstimulated with the biosynthetic bovine growth hormones rBGH, and are further increased by pasteurization."
 IGF-1 is a hormone that has been found to stimulate breast cancer growth and to work against anti-estrogens (thus promoting estrogen).
 Furthermore, the inhibition of IGF-1 has been proven a potential treatment for breast cancer.
 So, not only are the natural estrogens (also present in organic milk at the same levels) in milk promoters of estrogen-related disorders; the IGF-1 increase caused by rBGH dairy is a promoter as well.
 And milk is supposed to be a treatment for PMS?